ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-escs.rst

 DShot Update Rates
 ------------------

 The frequency at which DShot pulses are sent can be configured through :ref:`SERVO_DSHOT_RATE<SERVO_DSHOT_RATE>`.
 By default ArduPilot will output a DShot data pulse every time a new IMU sample is ready *and* at a fixed 1Khz interval.
 On a copter with the standard 400Hz scheduler loop rate this works out at about 1.4Khz.
 However, the output is quite irregular - in order to get more regular output :ref:`SERVO_DSHOT_RATE<SERVO_DSHOT_RATE>` can be configured to send pulses at multiples of the scheduler loop rate.
 Thus if set to 2 the pulses will be sent at 800Hz, set to 3 at 1.2Khz and so on.
 The difference being very, very even output which can benefit copters needing tighter motor control (for instance smaller racers).
-It is not recommended to send pulses at less than 1Khz due to reports of BLHeli32 occasionally missing frames on some flight controllers, similarly sending at higher rates can result in increased reliability and faster recovery from missed pulses where needed at the cost of some CPU.
+It is not recommended to send pulses at less than 1Khz due to reports of BLHeli32 occasionally missing frames on some autopilots, similarly sending at higher rates can result in increased reliability and faster recovery from missed pulses where needed at the cost of some CPU.
 Very high rates can only be used for faster DShot speeds since otherwise pulses might overlap - for instance the fastest rate that DShot150 can theoretically support is 4Khz.

 .. _dshot-commands:

 DShot Commands
 --------------

 On certain ESCs DShot commands are supported.
-These allow functions such as ESC LEDs, beeps and motor direction to be manipulated by the flight controller.
+These allow functions such as ESC LEDs, beeps and motor direction to be manipulated by the autopilot.
 In order to use DShot commands:

 - set :ref:`SERVO_DSHOT_ESC<SERVO_DSHOT_ESC>` = 1 (BLHeli32/BLHeli_S/Kiss)
 - set :ref:`NTF_LED_TYPES<NTF_LED_TYPES>`'s "DShot" checkbox to enable controlling the ESCs LEDs